BookStackApp/website/content/blog/2024/bookstack-in-2023.md

 In terms of my personal plan, I intend to keep working on the project as my primary full-time job, especially now that I'm in the bounds of being somewhat financially stable.
-Over the next year I'd like to become a little more open and active to outreach and community building.
+Over the next year I'd like to become a little more open & active to outreach & community building.
 As an example, I was invited to be on a podcast which I've yet to accept because that kind of thing makes me really nervous as a super introvert, but I think it'd be fun to do while helpful for the project.

 Otherwise, as we go into the next year I just want to thank everyone that's supported me and the project over the last year.
-That's not limited to just financial support, that includes all the contributors, translators, community members, folks recommending us on Reddit & other channels, those getting involved in discussions on GitHub, those making articles and videos about BookStack.
+That's not limited to just financial support, that includes all the contributors, translators, community members, folks recommending us on Reddit & other channels, those getting involved in discussions on GitHub, and those making articles and videos about BookStack.
 All these kinds of things really do help in both supporting the project directly or providing motivation to those working on the project.
-Thanks.
+Thanks!

 ---